robinrojh/tp/docs/DeveloperGuide.md

 1. User requests to list all Client(s).
 (UC5)
 2. User requests to list Procedure(s) of a specified Client.
-3. Networkers displays the list of Procedures in the Client(s). </br>
+3. Networkers displays the list of Procedures in the Client(s).

    Use case ends.

 **Extensions**

 * 2a.
 The list of Procedures is empty
     * 2a1.
-Networkers shows a message to indicate empty Procedure list. </br>
+Networkers shows a message to indicate empty Procedure list.

       Use case ends.

 **Use case 7: Listing all the Procedures that are on a specified day.**

 **MSS**

 1. User sends in a command to list all the Procedures with a specified date.
-2. Networkers displays the Procedures along with the location of the Client site. </br>
+2. Networkers displays the Procedures along with the location of the Client site.

    Use case ends.

 **Extensions**

 * 1a.
 The date is invalid.
   * 1a1.
-Networkers shows an error message. </br>
+Networkers shows an error message.

     Use case ends.

 **Use case 8: Calculating the cost of all procedures on a specified day**

 **MSS**

 1. User sends in a command to sum the cost of all Procedures on a specified date.
-2. Networkers returns the total cost of all associated Procedures. </br>
+2. Networkers returns the total cost of all associated Procedures.

    Use case ends.

 **Extensions**

 * 1a.
 The date is invalid
   * 1a1.
-Networkers shows an error message. </br>
+Networkers shows an error message.

     Use case ends.

 * 1b.
 There are no Procedures on the specified date.
   * 1b1.
-Networkers returns a cost of $0. </br>
+Networkers returns a cost of $0.

+    Use case ends.

+**Use case 9: Editing the details of a client**

+**MSS**

+1. User requests to list all Client(s).
+(UC5)
+2. User sends in a command that requests to edit the details of a client at a specified index.
+3. Networkers returns a success message as well as an updated client within the Client list.

+   Use case ends.

+**Extensions**

+* 2a.
+The specified Client is out of index.
+    * 2a1.
+Networkers shows an error message.

+      Use case ends.

+* 2b.
+The tags within the command are invalid (or no tags are given).
+    * 2b1.
+Networkers shows an error message.

+      Use case ends.

+* 2c.
+The edited address tag is a duplicate of another Client's address.
+    * 2c1.
+Networkers shows an error message.

       Use case ends.

 ### Non-Functional Requirements
 #### Technical Requirements